(We may earn a commission via affiliate links in this post. Read our full disclosure policy.)

 - Going through the Utilidor (secret area underneath the park allowing people and items to move seamlessly through without guests ever catching a glimpse).

-The cast member leading our tour gave us a bit of Walt Disney World history, answered all of our questions, shared details about a few unique items such as stories about Tinker Bell “flying” from the castle at night, and where to find a few hidden Mickeys that we might have otherwise missed.
+The cast member leading our tour gave us a bit of Walt Disney World history, answered all of our questions, shared details about a few unique items such as facts about the Magic Kingdom castle, stories about Tinker Bell “flying” from the castle at night, and where to find a few hidden Mickeys that we might have otherwise missed.